ysyk2021/the-power-of-behavioral-interviewing-techniques-for-assessing-candidates-past-behavior-and/src/chapter-4-3.md

-Chapter 4: Conducting Effective Behavioral Interviews: Tips for Active Listening and Probing for More Information
+Tips for Active Listening and Probing for More Information
 =================================================================================================================

 Conducting effective behavioral interviews requires active listening and probing for more information to gain valuable insights into a candidate's past behavior.
 In this chapter, we will explore tips for active listening and probing for more information during the behavioral interview.